Aliases for PLA2G4C Gene

 GeneCards Summary for PLA2G4C Gene

 PLA2G4C (Phospholipase A2 Group IVC) is a Protein Coding gene.
 Diseases associated with PLA2G4C include Pulmonary Systemic Sclerosis.
-Among its related pathways are Oxytocin signaling pathway and CCR5 Pathway in Macrophages.
+Among its related pathways are Ras signaling pathway and Immune response Fc epsilon RI pathway.
 Gene Ontology (GO) annotations related to this gene include phospholipid binding and calcium-independent phospholipase A2 activity.
 An important paralog of this gene is PLA2G4F.

 UniProtKB/Swiss-Prot Summary for PLA2G4C Gene